-Going forward, when a school is identified as needing comprehensive support and improvement by virtue of its low performance in the state accountability system or a low high school graduation rate, the local board will select a turnaround audit team to diagnose the causes of the low performance and provide specific strategies to improve.
+Going forward, when a school is identified as needing comprehensive support and improvement by virtue of its low performance in the state accountability system or a low high school graduation rate, an audit shall be conducted by the Department of Education to diagnose the causes of the low performance and provide specific strategies to improve.
 Following the audit, the board will be required to select a turnaround team to design a plan to improve student learning and performance, and then must review and approve the plan.